santiago-lpch/santiago-lpch.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: Materials for courses you taught.
+#description: Materials for courses you taught.
 Replace this text with your description.
+description: TA activities
 nav: true
+years: [Winter Term 19/20, Summer Term 2020, Winter Term 20/21, Summer Term 2021, Winter Term 21/22]
 ---

-For now, this page is assumed to be a static description of your courses.
+#For now, this page is assumed to be a static description of your courses.
 You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.

-Organize your courses by years, topics, or universities, however you like!
+#Organize your courses by years, topics, or universities, however you like!

+#<h2 class="year">{{y}}</h2>
+<h2 class="year">Winter Term 19/20</h2>
+Quenatenmechanik 1